UPEV1sion/Enigma/docs/TuringBomb.md

 ## Preface
 As mentioned before, the `Enigma` wasn't as secure as the german military thought.
 "The Enigma Code" was eventually broken by the allies.
-Here I implemented a Turing-Welchman-Bomb.
+I implemented a Turing-Welchman-Bomb.
 Here I outline how the Turing-Welchman-Bomb worked.
 If you are already familiar with the way the Bombe worked and you want to see how it's implemented in software, you can click [here].